-Treats periodontitis (inflammation of the tissue supporting the teeth) caused by a bacterial infection.
+Treats periodontitis (inflammation or swelling of the tissue supporting the teeth) caused by a bacterial infection.
 This medicine is a tetracycline antibiotic.

 There may be other brand names for this medicine.